Sam Wardrop

-Sam Wardrop (born 20 October 1997) is a Scottish footballer, who last played as a defender for Scottish League One club Airdrieonians.
+Sam Wardrop (born 20 October 1997) is a Scottish footballer, who last played as a defender for Ettan Fotboll club Ljungskile SK.
 His previous clubs include Celtic, Dundee United and Dumbarton.

 Career

 Wardrop started his career at Celtic, and captained the club's Under-20s to victory in the 2017 Scottish Youth Cup final.

 On 1 August 2017, Wardrop joined Scottish Championship club Dumbarton on loan, until May 2018.
 He scored his first senior goal, the winner, against Inverness Caledonian Thistle in September 2017.

 Wardrop signed a two-year contract with Dundee United on 31 May 2018.
 After suffering an injury that ruled out a potential loan return to Dumbarton in January 2019, he rejoined the club on loan in January 2020 playing seven times prior to the season being ended early by the COVID-19 pandemic.

 Wardrop was then released by United in May 2020 and signed a permanent contract with Dumbarton.
 He left the club after one season in June 2021 and subsequently signed a one-year contract with Airdrieonians but left just two months into the season for personal reasons.

+In 2024, after documenting his return to professional football on social media, he agreed a deal with Swedish Ettan Fotboll club Ljungskile SK.

 International career

-Wardrop was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat them in the semi finals.
+Wardrop was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat them in the semi-finals.

 He was selected for the under-20 squad in the 2017 Toulon Tournament.
 After a historic first ever win against Brazil, which was at any level.
 Scotland later won the bronze medal.
 It was the nations first ever medal at the competition.